Theory-of-Everything/nii-nvim/README.md

 #### **NOTE**: nii-nvim is currently under development, meaning that many things may not work as intended, or may not be implemented at all.

 ## Why nii-nvim?
-There are many neovim configurations that exist (i.e. NvChad, Lunar Vim, etc.).
-However, many of these configurations suffer from a host of problems:
+There are many neovim configurations that exist (i.e. NvChad, Lunar Vim, etc.), however, many of these configurations suffer from a host of problems.
  - Some configurations (like NvChad), have very abstracted and complex codebases.
  - Others rely on having as much overall functionality as possible (like LunarVim).